History of FEF

 In 1953, the Board Members decided to place FEF on a permanent basis and have it financed through annual contributions similar to the dues assessments of trade associations.
 A good percentage of the members who participated in the cycle campaigns accepted this proposal and FEF is now on an annual contribution basis.

 All revenue received from annual contributors goes into FEF's general fund and is used to support the regular scholarship program as well as all other FEF activities.
 In addition to this revenue, FEF receives funds for special purposes (named scholarships, AFS Chapter scholarships, memorial contributions and year-end contributions).
 In accordance with the provisions of its charter, FEF is qualified to receive cash and property, including securities, for an endowment.
 Restricted Endowments can be set up to honor living and past Industry leaders as a permanent remembrance of their life work for future generations.

-Commissioned to work with full-time college level students, FEF, although independently supported, is an extension of the educational activities of the major trade and technical associations of the cast metals industry.
-FEF does not conflict with AFS, NADCA, or other educational programs.
-They compliment each other.
+Commissioned to work with full-time college level students, FEF, although independently supported, is an extension of the educational activities of the major trade and technical associations of the cast metals industry such as AFS, DIS, NADCA, SFSA, and NFFS.

 Many leading foundry people and university professors are former FEF scholarship recipients.
-These former scholarship winners, along with FEF Board Members and other industry people, support the Foundation on an individual basis.
+These former scholarship awardees, along with FEF Board Members and other industry leaders, support the Foundation on an individual basis.

 The legal name of the Foundation is Foundry Educational Foundation.
 However, Board action (Annual Meeting, May,1990) has changed the emphasis to simply FEF.
 This is consistent with current usage.